Loading...

 Tax Time

-While you cannot apply for the solar tax credit twice, you can claim your tax amount to rollover next year.
+While you cannot apply for the solar tax credit twice, you can claim your tax amount to roll over next year.
 However, you first need to apply for a tax credit claim.

-The process is quite technical but pretty simple too.
+The process is quite technical but pretty simple, too.
 In a broader view, claiming tax credit requires the following steps:

 Determine Your Eligibility